 - Chopped fresh parsley

 - Frozen pie crust

 - All Purpose Flour

 - Mild cheddar cheese

 Check out these visual photos so you can see my exact process for making this scrumptious pie with the perfect crawfish filling.
 Make two savory pies or one deep dish pie.

-SAUTE: Saute onions, celery, bell pepper, garlic, and parsley in butter.
+SAUTE: Saute onion, celery, green pepper, garlic, and parsley in butter over medium-high heat.

 COOK: Cook over low heat for about 30 minutes until soft.
-Add crawfish tails and cook for 10 minutes.
+Add crawfish tail meat and cook for 10 minutes.